hail-vishal/COVID-diagonosis-prediction/README.md

 # COVID-diagonosis-prediction
-ML based COVID prediction which predicts the corona_result through the details of age, gender and symptoms.
+ML based COVID prediction which predicts the corona_result through the details of age, gender, symptoms, contact history and travel history.

 Two models which helped us cope with our problem -
 1. SVM (Support Vector Machine)